MicrosoftDocs/azure-devops-docs/docs/marketplace/install-paid-extension.md

 ms.manager: jillfra
 ms.author: elbatk
 author: elbatk
-ms.date: 09/10/2018
+ms.date: 04/08/2019
 monikerRange: '> tfs-2015'
 ---

-# Quickstart: Buy and install paid extensions
+# Buy and install paid extensions

 In this quickstart, you learn how to do the following: